 28. Make your own planner/calendar with printables – you can find a lot of pretty & practical planner printables from my other posts and from the SaturdayGift printables library

 29. Start bullet journaling – you don’t need anything fancy to start.
 Just a notebook and a pen will do.
-You can learn more about the original Bullet Journaling Method by Ryder Carrol from their site.
-And you can find my favorite planner & journaling products from my Amazon Store Front.
+And if you want to learn more about how to start bullet

 30. Put together a home management binder

 31. Make a self-care weekly & monthly plan (and remember to execute it!)

 33. Start using Trello to organize your digital world

 34. Make a meal plan – and check out this post: Super Simple Meal Planning Method – How to Start Meal Planning.
 Or check out this post and print out your meal plan on Post-It Notes: How to print meal planning Post-it notes

 Learn new things, create routines & develop yourself

 36. Write a letter to your future self

 37. Write a letter to your past self

 40. Start a new habit and track it – get a free printable habit tracker and check out 40+ ideas you can track